Broad-based sell-off drags Britain's FTSE lower

 Talks to form a new government in Greece looked to have failed, deepening the euro zone crisis, and China cut its bank reserve requirement ratio for a third time in six months in further efforts to boost its slowing economy, underlining global growth concerns.

-Falls by energy stocks and miners were the biggest weight on the blue chips reflecting weaker metals and crude prices on demand concerns.
+Falls by energy stocks .FTMNX0530 and miners .FTNMX1770 were the biggest weight on the blue chips reflecting weaker metals and crude prices on demand concerns.

 (Reporting by Jon Hopkins)